microsoft/pyright/docs/configuration.md

 **reportInvalidStringEscapeSequence** [boolean or string, optional]: Generate or suppress diagnostics for invalid escape sequences used within string literals.
 The Python specification indicates that such sequences will generate a syntax error in future versions.
 The default value for this setting is 'warning'.

-**reportUnknownParameterType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters that have an unknown type.
+**reportUnknownParameterType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters for functions or methods that have an unknown type.
+The default value for this setting is 'none'.

+**reportUnknownLambdaType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters for lambdas that have an unknown type.
 The default value for this setting is 'none'.

 **reportUnknownVariableType** [boolean or string, optional]: Generate or suppress diagnostics for variables that have an unknown type.
 The default value for this setting is 'none'.